True independence in life is achieved when you are earning money on auto-pilot.

-I was busy with my wedding and post-wedding events, and I comprehended that this is a good time to evaluate if an idle blog can make money for me.
+I was busy with some personal events, and I comprehended that this is a good time to evaluate if an idle blog could make money for me.

 Traffic effect on the blog after one month of inactivity:

 I stopped working on ShoutMeLoud from 30th November, 2014, and I was getting decent traffic back then due to Black Friday and Cyber Monday.
 What I was really interested to see, how traffic will go down after the Cyber-Monday, as there will typically be no action ( including no comment moderation) on the blog.

 Note: 83% of ShoutMeLoud content is evergreen content.